TanStack-dev/translate-docs/README.md

   docsRoot: String | String[],  // Root directory or array of root directories
   docsContext: String,          // Context information for the translator
-  pattern: String,              // Optional: File pattern to match (same as --pattern)
+  pattern: String,              // Optional: File pattern to match (same as --pattern) }
-  ignore: String,               // Optional: File pattern to exclude (same as --ignore) }

 // OR multiple configurations as an array